bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/DOM-standard.md

 4. Nodes[](https://dom.spec.whatwg.org/#nodes)
 ----------------------------------------------

 ### 4.1.
-Introduction to “The DOM”[](https://dom.spec.whatwg.org/#introduction-to-the-dom)
+Introduction to "The DOM”[](https://dom.spec.whatwg.org/#introduction-to-the-dom)

-In its original sense, “The DOM” is an API for accessing and manipulating documents (in particular, HTML and XML documents).
-In this specification, the term “document” is used for any markup-based resource, ranging from short static documents to long essays or reports with rich multimedia, as well as to fully-fledged interactive applications.
+In its original sense, "The DOM” is an API for accessing and manipulating documents (in particular, HTML and XML documents).
+In this specification, the term "document” is used for any markup-based resource, ranging from short static documents to long essays or reports with rich multimedia, as well as to fully-fledged interactive applications.

 Each such document is represented as a [node tree](https://dom.spec.whatwg.org/#concept-node-tree).
 Some of the [nodes](https://dom.spec.whatwg.org/#concept-node) in a [tree](https://dom.spec.whatwg.org/#concept-tree) can have [children](https://dom.spec.whatwg.org/#concept-tree-child), while others are always leaves.